particle-iot/docs/src/content/hardware/certification/certification.md

 Unintentional radiator testing can be as low as US$ 1000 and can take as little as a few weeks, though the cost and time can vary.

-This operates similarly in Canada (ISED).
+This operates similarly in Canada (ISED, formerly known as IC).

 ### CE (European Union) - Unintentional radiator certification